microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 ## Other Use Cases

-This more succinct syntax for initializing collections was created with the goal of making Grid more intuitive.
+This more succinct syntax for initializing collections was created with the goal of making Grid easier and more intuitive.
 However, this new syntax will be implemented as a language feature and work properly for any collection-type property.
 The current syntaxes will still be functional for all other scenarios, as it will be with Grid.
 Some more examples:

 ### ColorWheel